-Explore a castle ruin.
 The iconic ruin of Tintagel Castle is a place inextricably linked to the legend of King Arthur.
 Strategically positioned on a headland on Cornwall’s rugged north coast, visitors today can explore the site and discover its links to King Arthur that date back to the 12th century.

-With exotic flora and fauna housed in huge bubble-like biomes, theEden Project is home to the largest indoor rainforest in the world.
+Or… With exotic flora and fauna housed in huge bubble-like biomes, the Eden Project is home to the largest indoor rainforest in the world.
 There are adventure activities here as well – including England’s longest and fastest zip wire ride.

-Michelin-starred food.
-While on Cornwall’s north coast, enjoy a gourmet lunch atNathan Outlaw a renowned seafood restaurant in Port Isaac with two Michelin stars, or try Fifteen, Jamie Oliver’s restaurant and social enterprise on beautiful Watergate Bay where all profits go to charity.
+Enjoy a gourmet lunch at Nathan Outlaw a renowned seafood restaurant in Port Isaac with two Michelin stars.
+Or try Fifteen, Jamie Oliver’s restaurant and social enterprise on beautiful Watergate Bay where all profits go to charity.

 A beauty spot.
 A sub-tropical beauty spot, Trebah Gardens near Falmouth is rated one of the world’s finest gardens.
 Highlights include a valley full of 100-year-old rhododendrons, flourishing exotic species such as Australasian tree ferns and Brazilian giant rhubarb, and a cascading water garden fed by a natural spring.
 Or simply relax on Trebah’s lovely secluded beach.

-Make it Happen.
 Cornwall is in south-west England, five hours from London by car or train.
 Great Western Railway’s Night Riviera sleeper service runs between London Paddington station and Penzance – one of only two sleeper train services in Britain.
 Cornwall Airport in Newquay is served by flights from cities throughout Britain as well as Ireland, Germany, Spain and Portugal.